doctest/doctest/doc/markdown/features.md

 - research bountysource/patreon

 ## FUTURE
+- crash handling: signals on UNIX platforms or structured exceptions on Windows
 - add support for tags - like Catch
 - support for predicates (or zip or whatever)
 - make a compact reporter